ute/custom-numbered-blocks/README.md

-# (coming soon :-) Custom Numbered Blocks Extension for Quarto
+# Custom Numbered Blocks Extension for Quarto

 This extension provides user defined custom div classes (environments) that come with numbering, such as theorems, examples, exercises.
 Numbered blocks can be cross referenced.